Pandora and the Flying Dutchman (1951) - full transcript

 Haven't you?

-I should be delighted.
+I shall be delighted.

-The hotel Isabella at 8 o'clock.
+The Hotel Isabella at 8 o'clock.

 Good night.

-to regret the sacrifice
+Pandora seemed to regret the sacrifice

-she'd required of Stephen.
+she'd required of Stephen and agreed to let

-salvage his racing car.
+him salvage his racing car.

-It was brought up from the sea
+It was brought up from the

-And Stephen was working day
+and Stephen was working day

 and night to put it into shape